SoftwareVerde/flipstarter/README.md

 Flipstarter provides a way for any project to engage with potential funders in a way that encourages accountability for projects and fairness for funders.

+*The Flipstarter team has created these tools for anyone to use.
+Although we have worked hard to make Flipstarter easy to deploy and reliable to operate, the tools are offered as-is with no expectation of support.
+If you are not confident about your ability to deploy and manage a Flipstarter-based campaign, we recommend you work with a web developer who can manage everything for you.*

+*Corentin Mercier offers a service [here](https://merc1er.com/flipstarter).*

 ## Development

 ### Run the NodeJS development server